Casaken/Casaken/README.md

 - **Experience:** 1 year of self-learning C# and game development, with a focus on Unity for the past 6 months
 - **Technologies:** Unity, C#

-## Current Projects

-I'm currently working on a **top-secret game development project** that will be released soon!
-Stay tuned for updates.

 ## Skills